-Starting with the Windows 10 version 1903 (May 2019 Update), Microsoft is adding new commands options to its Deployment Image Servicing and Management (DISM) tool to extend the time which allows you to uninstall an upgrade after it’s installed.
+Starting with Windows 10 version 2004 (May 2020 Update), Microsoft is adding new commands options to its Deployment Image Servicing and Management (DISM) tool to extend the time which allows you to uninstall an upgrade after it’s installed.
 Here perform steps below to change the number of days to uninstall Windows 10 upgrade.

-Note: you must perform steps below (to extend the 10 day limit to go back to your previous version of Windows) within 10 days after upgrade to windows 10 May 2019update.
+Note: you must perform steps below (to extend the 10 day limit to go back to your previous version of Windows) within 10 days after upgrade to windows 10 May 2020 update.

-First of all open command prompt as administrator then perform the command :
+First of all open the command prompt as administrator then perform the command :

 DISM /Online /Get-OSUninstallWindow